Children’s Rights Scholarship 1

 Note: Applicants from single parent families and families depending on social assistance schemes are given priority.

-After graduation, the applicant must return to his or her home country and bring into practice the knowledge obtained during the programme, in order to improve the implementation of international children’s rights in their home country.
+The applicant must have the firm intention of returning to their home country after graduation and bringing into practice the knowledge obtained during the programme, in order to improve the implementation of international children’s rights in their home country.

 You cannot be awarded a Children’s Rights Scholarship 1 if: